diethardsteiner/pentaho-standardised-git-repo-setup/README.md

 Each of these folders is a dedicated git repo.
 It is recommended that you create equivalent repos (so same named repos) on your central **Git Server** (Gitlab, Bitbucket, Github, etc).
 Usually once you do this, commands will be shown on how to set up those repos locally - usually one of the command sections shown is the one where you can link an **existing** local repo with your online/central one.
 Use these commands for each of your local repos.
 So in a nutshell: We are linking our existing local repos with the remote/central repos.

 There are a few config settings etc that you can or should adjust at this point, which are mentioned in the previous example section.
+E.g.:

+- `common-config-<env>/pdi/shell-scripts/set_env_variables.sh`: Adjust `PDI_HOME` and `LOG_DIR`.

 Next, within the same terminal window, navigate to the directory where the **PDI client** is installed and start **Spoon**: